HumanDynamics/openbadge/README.md

  written to the macs.log file.
 For most purposes, use the "prod" command variables.
 The "test" option turns on serial output and other testing features and is not recommended for production.

+If you are using a raspberry pi to run this code, please use the raspberry pi compose file (-f docker-compose-raspi.yml).
+For example `docker-compose -f docker-compose-raspi.yml build`.

 ## Firmware testing tools ##
 The framework includes two tools for testing firmware code
 * Badge terminal.
 The utility opens a connections to a badge and allows you to run simple commands.
 To run, use the following docker command: `docker-compose run nrf terminal <MAC ADDRESS>`